nathanemyers-dev/ai-computational-memory/white-paper/vendor-implementation-architecture.md

 Routes continuity operations through the governed persistence layer and isolates them from inference.
 It ensures that retained structures cannot influence model behavior.

 **Supervisory Layer**
 Implements supervisory checkpoints, role‑based controls, and compliance enforcement.
-It validates retention, transformation, and access operations against regulated boundaries.
+It validates retention, transformation, and access operations against governed boundaries.

 **Audit Surface**
 Exposes audit events for all continuity operations.
 It provides traceability, accountability, and verification for enterprises and regulators.